OpenNTI/nti.dataserver/docs/content-anchoring.rst

 the generation of an ContentRangeDescription is straightforward.
 As a first step the DOM is walked upwards from the range's `commonAncestorComponent
 <http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#dom-range-commonancestorcontainer>`_
-until a node that can be represented as a ``ElementDomContentPointer`` is found.
+until a node that can be represented as an ``ElementDomContentPointer`` is found.
 This node is then converted to an ``ElementDomContentPointer`` as described below and the result becomes the ``ancestor`` of the ``ContentRangeDescription``.
 With the ancestor